 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On July 26 the Church remembers Saint Paraskeva, a second-century nun.
+Saint Paraskeva was a second-century nun.
 She traveled from city to city, preaching the faith, until she was denounced to the Roman authorities.
 After agonizing tortures, she was martyred.

 The Church of the Three Hierarchs in Jassy, a city in northeastern Romania, is the resting place of the relics of another young nun, Paraskeva of Serbia.
 This fourteenth-century saint is especially revered by the Romanian Orthodox Church.